Welcome to the Hubbard Model Explorer

 With:

-The previous Hamiltonian corresponds to the one-band extended Hubbard model, which is sufficient to describe some correlated systems.
+The previous Hamiltonian corresponds to the extended one-band Hubbard model, which is sufficient to describe some strongly correlated systems.

 However, in more complex materials such as transition metal oxides or systems with strong crystal field splitting, multi-band Hubbard models become necessary to accurately capture the low-energy physics.